This post may contain affiliate links. Please see my disclosure policy for details.

-Photography prices: £300EGP (£15) for a photo pass which permits photos in 3 tombs only, tripods strictly prohibited.
-You don’t need a photo pass for mobile photography!
+Photography prices: Mobile photography is FREE. £300EGP (£15) is for a photo pass with a DSLR camera which permits photos in 3 tombs only, tripods are strictly prohibited.
 A lot of people tip the guards for photos too but it’s a risk and your camera could be taken away to the photography kiosk.

 Even when you buy a photo pass you’ll be hassled for it so keep it to hand.
 Also, you only get to photograph 3 tombs even if you pay extra to enter.
 So, make sure you choose your tombs wisely using my guide so you’re well prepared.